esase/minikube-example/README.md

 Data should be stored outside the docker container, to not lose data when the cluster or pods are destroyed.
 The good example is to run `mysql` cluster like master slaves in the kuber.
 Kuber does not provide any mechanism to sync data between pods, etc. We should implement it our selves. because kuber is not perfect for statefull apps (because of that side effects)

+15. The `kubelet` is the primary "node agent" that runs on each node.
+It can register the node with the apiserver using one of: the hostname; a flag to override the hostname; or specific logic for a cloud provider.